Dextromethorphan: Marketing

-It may be used in generic labels and store brands, Benylin DM, Mucinex DM, Camydex-20 tablets, Robitussin, NyQuil, Dimetapp, Vicks, Coricidin, Delsym, TheraFlu, Charcoal D, Cinfatós and others.
-It has been used in counterfeit medications.
+It may be used in generic labels and store brands, Benylin DM, Mucinex DM, Camydex-20 tablets, Robitussin, Komix DT, NyQuil, Dimetapp, Vicks, Coricidin, Delsym, TheraFlu, Charcoal D, Medicon Cinfatós and others.

 Recreational use

 Over-the-counter preparations containing dextromethorphan have been used in manners inconsistent with their labeling, often as a recreational drug.
-At doses much higher than medically recommended, dextromethorphan and its major metabolite, dextrorphan, acts as an NMDA receptor antagonist, which produces dissociative hallucinogenic states somewhat similar to ketamine and phencyclidine.
+At doses much higher than medically recommended, dextromethorphan and its major metabolite dextrorphan act as NMDA receptor antagonists, producing dissociative hallucinogenic states somewhat similar to those of ketamine and phencyclidine.

-It may produce distortions of the visual field – feelings of dissociation, distorted bodily perception, excitement, and a loss of sense of time.
+It may produce distortions of the visual field, feelings of dissociation, distorted bodily perception, excitement, and a loss of sense of time.
 Some users report stimulant-like euphoria, particularly in response to music.
 Dextromethorphan usually provides its recreational effects in a non-linear fashion, so that they are experienced in significantly varied stages.
 These stages are commonly referred to as "plateaus".
 These plateaus are numbered from one to four, with the first having the mildest effects to fourth being the most intense.
 Each plateau is said to come with different related effects and experiences.

 The first plateau is said to induce music euphoria and mild stimulation, likened to that of MDMA.
 The second plateau is likened to a state of being on moderate amounts of alcohol and cannabis at the same time, featuring euphoria, sedation and minor hallucinations.
 The third plateau induces a significant dissociative state which can often cause anxiety in users.
 Reaching the fourth plateau is said to cause extreme sedation and a significant hallucinatory state as well as complete dissociation from reality.
-Teenagers tend to have a higher likelihood to use dextromethorphan-related drugs as they are easier to access, and an easier way to cope with psychiatric disorders.
+Teenagers tend to have a higher likelihood to use dextromethorphan-related drugs as they are easier to access; youths and young adults with psychiatric disorders are at risk of abusing the drug.